 5. Outgoing Calls

-Check the small print – what are your actually paying for?
+Check the small print – what are you actually paying for?
 Does your plan include a monthly fee?
-Are you paying for each call, per each minute?
-Are you having to pay for supply of equipment?
+Are you paying for each call, per minute?
+Are you having to pay for the supply of equipment?

 7. Interactive Voice Response